-- Quick, easy steps for how to renew
+- Quick steps for how to renew

 Looking for more tips on how to make your membership renewal letter shine?
 Check out our guide 3 Membership Renewal Letter Samples to Boost Your Renewal Rates.

-6. Give members something to anticipate.
+6. Give members something to anticipate

 Encourage your members to renew by highlighting something they can look forward to once they do.
 This could include:

-- An upcoming conference or seminar
+- An upcoming members-only conference or seminar

 - New training or educational opportunities

-- Your latest t-shirt design
+- Your latest t-shirt designs or swag

-- Available leadership opportunities
+- Available leadership and learning opportunities

 You can use language like, “Don’t miss out, renew your membership today!” to remind members that your upcoming benefits will lapse without their action.

-7. Offer auto-renewals.
+7. Offer auto-renewals

 With auto-renewals, you: